 Contouring has become mainstream and is now super trendy on Instagram and among beauty addicts.
 Although it’s been around for decades, the master of all masters is the one who originally brought it to the mainstream back in the late 80’s early 90’s…the late Kevyn Aucoin.
 This top makeup artist brought his magic to the most epic supermodel faces on the runways and biggest A-listers on Hollywoods red carpets.
 Nowadays we can find thousands of how-to videos and step-by-step pictures.
 Although it might look easy to achieve the perfect contoured face, we have to consider various aspects before getting started.
 So to help you contour your face like an expert, we gathered all the pros and cons along with the best tips!

-Kevyn with Cindy Crawford (left), and Janet Jackson (right)
+Kevyn with Cindy Crawford (right), and Janet Jackson (left)

 Plastic surgery in 10 minutes